-- 1. Standard safety practices including the use of protective eyewear must be observed. - 2.
-Students must operate their device in a safe manner.
+- 1. Students must operate their device in a safe manner.
 The device may only be activated when directed by the judges.
-Teams using UNSAFE PROCEDURES may have trials disqualified at the discretion of the judges. - 3.
+Teams using UNSAFE PROCEDURES may have trials disqualified at the discretion of the judges. - 2.
 The device must not pose a danger to students, officials, spectators or cause damage to the host facility, as determined by the judges.